choishingwan/PRS-Tutorial/docs/plink_visual.md

 # Plotting the Results
-The P-value threshold results from applying the C+T PRS method can be visualized using `R` as follows:
+The PRS results corresponding to a range of P-value thresholds obtained by application of the C+T PRS method (eg. using PLINK or PRSice-2) can be visualized using `R` as follows:

 !!! note
     We will be using `prs.result` generated in [previous section](#finding-the-best-p-value-threshold)